If you’re reading this, you’re probably exactly where I was in 2015:

 The core of Project Dialogue is about conversation.
-Conversation with ourselves and with others to understand who we are on a deeper level, and to heighten our self-awareness.
-When we know what’s important to us and why, and we make better decisions in every aspect of our life.
+Conversation with ourselves and with others to understand who we are on a deeper level and what we truly want.
+Only then can we design lives and careers that reflect our individual version of success.

-A meaningful, high impact and successful career is possible for you, too.
+A high impact, fulfilling and successful career is possible for you, too.

 Let’s get started.

-Two realities inspired me to start my Coaching business Project Dialogue:
+Two realities inspired me to start Project Dialogue:

 1. There is a real lack of quality careers advice out there for young professionals who want to succeed and be happy at work.

 2. Only 29% of Millennials are engaged in their jobs, meaning that way too many young professionals are in jobs they find unfulfilling and dissatisfying.

 → Because there is a huge source of untapped potential in this generation that right now is going to waste.

 → Because this is bad for business.
 Millennials and Gen Z are the future of our organisations.
 Failure to adapt to changing priorities and new ways of working will undoubtedly make it very difficult to attract and retain top talent.